"This website looks pretty sus!"

 Sketchy looking websites like this one are actually extremely unlikely to do anything bad to your computer.
 This is out of simplicity: there simply isn't much going on here.
 This server is sending your browser text and images with a little formatting information.
 When you clicked this link, the server served up the text within this document.
 A website is just files, and a server is just a computer that sends copies of those files when asked.
 The documents being formatted poorly or in a very basic way does not make them dangerous.
 Quite the opposite, simple is usually more secure, as there is very little attack surface.
 Of course, I am a big believer that nothing is foolproof and everything can be hacked, so anything is possible, but simply cruising sus looking websites (so long as you don't download and execute any files, of course) is extremely unlikely to give you any sort of malware.

-The simplicty of basic HTML and CSS also has an added bonus in compatibility.
+The simplicty of basic HTML and CSS also means a large degree in compatibility.
 When it's just text, practically any browser on any system can render it in a readable way.
 This site works just as well in Firefox on a desktop, Chrome on a laptop, Safari on an iPhone, or Lynx on a terminal.
+Hell, I've even tested it in IE6.
 Any browser, any operating system, it just plain works, which is pretty cool.

 Also I'm not skilled enough to make it fancier, but that doesn't make the above any less true.